SarcasticMatrix/SarcasticMatrix/README.md

-# 👋 Welcome!
+# Hello, World!

+I'm Théophile from Paris.
 Currently, I am developing `hestonpy`, a Python library for:
 - Options pricing
 - Hedging strategies (delta of course but also delta-vega)
 - Calibration of models